 He caught sight of Jim and startled.
 Badly.

-For a long while, Jim didn't know what to say.
+For a long while Jim didn't know what to say.
 Usually, at moments like this, he resorted to levity, but right now that was liable to get him kicked out of Spock's quarters, Vulcan-style.
 He despised small talk (and so did Spock, although he never would admit to it – hatred was illogical and all that jazz), and saying something trite like 'hello' would make him want to nerve-pinch himself to put him out of both their misery.

 Spock in the meantime reasserted what passed for control in a Vulcan in the early stages of blood fever.
-He was obviously tightly wound – tense enough to strum, should Jim feel particularly suicidal.
+He was obviously tightly strung – tense enough to strum, should Jim feel particularly suicidal.
 He settled on the edge of his bed, wound both his hands in the blanket and clutched at it.
 His jaw was clenched, too.

 "You know, Spock," Jim started, positively horrified at how nervous and inadequate he felt, "Bones and I, we're friends.
 Good friends.
 The best of friends."
 He let his mouth run on autopilot, because otherwise none of this shit would ever come out.
-"I mean, we've been risking our lives and carriers for each other without even stopping to think about it, because that kind of thing comes natural to us."
+"I mean, we've been risking our lives and careers for each other without even stopping to think about it, because that kind of thing comes natural to us."